havocp/mongo-scala-thingy/README.md

 There are subtypes of the trait for `BObject` and case class entity types.

-Then there's a concept of DAO group, which sets up both a `BObject` and a case class access object.
+Then there's a `CollectionOperations` trait, with some subclasses that connect to Casbah.
+This trait sets up both a `BObject` and a case class DAO.
 You might use it like this:

     package foo {
         case class Foo(_id : ObjectId, intField : Int, stringField : String)

-        object Foo extends DefaultCaseClassBObjectCasbahDAOGroup[Foo] {
+        object Foo extends CasbahCollectionOperationsWithObjectId[Foo] {
             override protected lazy val collection : MongoCollection = {
                 MongoUtil.collection("foo")
             }